WasabiRaptor/Starbecue/features.md

 - Fill modifiers: Numbers inputs to configure how prey contributes to that locations fill level.

 #### Digestion
+Prey can adjust resistance and immunity to fatal for each digestion type, just as preds can adust their digest power for each type.
+At 100% Resistance prey become immune to that digest type entirely, if fatal immunity is enabled then fatal digest is treated the same as soft digest.

+Digest types and the locations they usually apply to
+- Acid: Belly
+- Milk: Breasts
+- Femcum: Womb
+- Cum: Cock, Balls

 When prey are digested or infused, if they had any prey within themselves, then their own prey is dumped into the location in the pred they were digested.
 If there are no available slots they'll simply be released.

 Upon being digested, if both pred and prey have item drops for that digest type enabled, then a relevant item will be dropped which contains data pretaining to that character, which can then be used in the infuse slot, or inserted into a deed to re-summon that NPC if applicable.